Is your customer service training company creating the outcome you are looking for? Maybe not.

 Until your team is consistently executing all or most of the customer service skills from your last training program well, you should focus your energy on coaching and performance management.
 Then, and only then, should you bring training back into the mix.

 3. Do It Right – Or Don’t Do It At All

 Outstanding customer service training can have a profoundly positive impact on an organization – when it’s done well.
 But if you’re thinking about just doing something halfway – to save money or time, you are often better off just doing nothing.
 Customer service is all about connecting with people – and the communication skills and emotions that go with that.
 You can’t, repeat can’t, teach people skills without having people involved in the teaching.
 Cute posters on the wall, video training, or self-directed e-learning systems just don’t work as the primary methodology.

 Customer service skills are wonderfully transferable.
 And most of the challenges that organizations face are the common sorts of challenges all organizations face.
 Unfortunately, it’s not uncommon to see companies giving obscene amounts of money to consultants to do an analysis on what kind of training is required for their company.

 While it is true that a competent and thorough analysis is critical to ensuring an effective, memorable and hard-hitting program, it’s not nearly as complex as some would have you believe.
 An experienced customer service company should be able to fairly quickly identify the needs and high-yield targets for training.
 After that, it’s just a matter of ensuring that the content, examples and material are relevant specifically to your team.

 There you have it !

-Shaun Belding is CEO of The Belding Group of Companies, an international customer service training company
+Shaun Belding is CEO of The Belding Group of Companies, a leading global consultancy on customer experience, and an award-winning leadership and customer service training company.